-Phishing is trying to get information from you like usernames, passwords, and credit card numbers or details by masquerading as an entity that you trust (like a bank or a credit card company) in an e-mail to lure you into taking actions.
+Phishing is trying to get information from you like usernames, passwords, social insurance number and credit card numbers or details by masquerading as an entity that you trust (like a bank or a credit card company) in an e-mail to lure you into taking actions.
 This e-mail might include:

 - Links to websites that are infected with Malware